Clark Summer Research Program Frequently Asked Questions

 What is the poster session?
 Is it mandatory?

 The Poster Session provides you with the opportunity to present your summer research to your peers, UT Dallas administrators, faculty, staff, and guests.
+It is one of our mandatory events.

 Finances and Scholarship